epatrizio/cds/README.md

 Queue is the FIFO (First In First Out) data structure.\
 The queue implementation is based on Linked List.

+## PriorityQueue

+Basically, priority queues are equivalent to queues except that when an element is pushed inside, it does not stay at the end but is positioned according to its priority.
+The pop element is the same.
+The priority is the '<' operator.\
+The queue implementation is based on Vecotr.

 ## HashSet

 Very quickly, a hash table enables to store elements by applying before a hash function to each element.
 This subject represent a complete computer science topic!
 [Learn more](https://en.wikipedia.org/wiki/Hash_table).